MurrayIII/UnicodeMathML/playground/help.md

 a/b is UnicodeMath for <math><mrow><mfrac><mi>a</mi><mi>b</mi></mfrac><mo>.</mo></mrow></math>
 UnicodeMath works well in Microsoft desktop apps such as Word, PowerPoint, Outlook, OneNote, and the Windows Calculator but it hasn't been widely available elsewhere.
-This open-source applet implements UnicodeMath on the web.
+This open-source applet implements UnicodeMath on the web and includes Markdown support with embedded UnicodeMath math zones.

 <ul data-toc data-toc-headings="h2,h3"></ul>